VU-ASE/pkg-CommunicationDefinitions/README.md

 To get started quickly, this repository automatically builds packages for the languages used in the ASE project, which can be easily imported using the standard package manager.
 Current auto-generated packages are:

 - **Go**
-    - Installation: `go get github.com/VU-ASE/pkg-CommunicationDefinitions/packages/go`
+    - Installation: `GOPROXY=direct go get github.com/VU-ASE/pkg-CommunicationDefinitions/packages/go`
     - Usage: import the namespace you need.
 The namespaces are defined at the top of every _/definitions/*.proto_ file in this repository
 - **Typescript**:
     - Installation: